-16. Saluki Cares:
+15. Saluki Cares:

-Resources are available on campus for students with physical, emotional, financial, or personal needs.
-The purpose of the Saluki Cares program is to develop, facilitate and coordinate a university-wide program of care and support for students in any type of distress-physical, emotional, financial, or personal.
+The purpose of Saluki Cares is to develop, facilitate and coordinate a university-wide program of care and support for students in any type of distress-physical, emotional, financial, or personal.
 By working closely with faculty, staff, students and their families, SIU will continue to display a culture of care and demonstrate to our students and their families that they are an important part of the community.
-For Information on Saluki Cares:(618) 453-5714, or siucares@siu.edu,http://salukicares.siu.edu/index.html.
+For Information on Saluki Cares: (618) 453-2461, or siucares@siu.edu, http://salukicares.siu.edu/index.html.
 At the School of Law, Assistant Dean Judi Ray is also available to help students access university resources.
-Her email is judiray@siu.edu, and her phone number is 618-453-3135.
+Her email is judiray@siu.edu, and her phone number is 618- 453-3135.